 - Tourism and Hospitality Management

-The CCI Program offerings within these fields of study are limited to the specific concentration areas that are listed on the 2018-2019 CCI fields of study summaries included as part of this application.
+CCI Program offerings within each field of study are limited to specific concentration areas (see the lists in the “2021-2022 CCI fields of study” summaries included in this application.

-Courses and programs of study vary by individual colleges.
-Participants will work with their Program Coordinators at each host college to develop an individual development plan within his/her field of study and concentration area.
+Courses and programs of study vary by individual college.
+All colleges offer introductory classes that would be taken during the first two years of a four-year Bachelors’ degree.
+The CCI Program does not offer advanced field-specific courses.
+Participants will work with Program Coordinators at their college to develop an individual program plan within his/her field of study and concentration area.
 Participants should develop their goals broadly within these fields of study and concentration areas.
 In this application, participants should describe their specific areas of interest in their proposed fields of study and concentration areas, their related experience, and their long-term goals.

 CCI Eligibility Requirements